-After intense advocacy and campaigning by JDRF the Federal Government’s Insulin Pump Program (IPP) was established in 2008.
-The IPP provides insulin pumps to families who have children under 18 years of age with type 1 diabetes (T1D) and meet the financial and clinical eligibility requirements.
-This life changing technology would otherwise be out of reach for these children.
+After intense advocacy and campaigning by JDRF, the Federal Government’s Insulin Pump Program (IPP) was established in 2008.
+The IPP provides insulin pumps to children and young adults under 21 years of age with type 1 diabetes (T1D) and meet the financial and clinical eligibility requirements.
+This life changing technology would otherwise be out of reach for these individuals.

-Since its inception the IPP has provided over 1500 insulin pumps to children with T1D.
+Since its inception the IPP has provided over 2100 insulin pumps to children and young adults with T1D.
 JDRF has continued to advocate to expand the program based on the unmet demand from families.
 In the 2018-19 Budget, the government provided additional funding to the Insulin Pump Program, allowing approximately 220 children to access fully subsidised insulin pumps each year.

-JDRF are the administrators of the Federal Government Insulin Pump Program.
+JDRF is the administrator of the Federal Government Insulin Pump Program.
 To improve access to the program, the Government has introduced a number of changes since its inception.
 Here’s what you need to know:

-- Pumps are given with approximately three months’ initial supply of pump consumables.
+- Pumps are given with approximately one-month initial supply of pump consumables

 To be eligible to lodge an expression of interest for an insulin pump under the program, families must meet the following criteria: